ziri4k/ziri4k/README.md

 📫 How to reach me

-If you want to get in touch, you can reach me on Twitter with @ziri4k.
+If you want to get in touch, you can reach me via email ziri025@outlook.com

 🚀 Skills